 (2) An employer must not employ an instrumentation and control technician apprentice at a wage for actual hours worked that is lower than the wage that would be paid at the minimum wage rate prescribed in the Minimum Wage Order (General) made under the Labour Standards Code.

-6 A person who on the coming into force of these regulations is an apprentice in an apprenticeship program under the regulations respecting the industrial instrument mechanic trade, N.S.
+8 A person who, immediately before the coming into force of these regulations, was an apprentice in an apprenticeship program under the Instrumentation and Control Technician Trade Regulations, N.S.
 Reg.
-6/68, made by the Governor in Council by Order in Council 68-641 dated July 30, 1968, continues as an apprentice in that apprenticeship program under these regulations.
+293/2009, continues as an apprentice in that apprenticeship program under these regulations.